CodePushGo/website/src/content/blog/en/compliance-checks-in-cicd-for-capacitor-apps.md

 | Platform Updates | Quarterly | OS compatibility, API changes |
 | Security Patches | Weekly | Fixing vulnerabilities, encryption updates |

-### Making the Most of Capgo
+### Making the Most of CodePushGo

-Capgo integrates seamlessly with CI/CD platforms, simplifying compliance management and enabling fast updates.
+CodePushGo integrates seamlessly with CI/CD platforms, simplifying compliance management and enabling fast updates.
 Its channel system allows staged rollouts, helping you spot and fix compliance issues before they affect all users.

 Here’s how to get started:

--   **Automate compliance checks** with Capgo's CLI tool to ensure nothing slips through the cracks.
+-   **Automate compliance checks** with CodePushGo's CLI tool to ensure nothing slips through the cracks.
 -   **Track errors in real-time** to monitor how updates perform.
 -   **[Use the channel system](https://capgo.app/docs/plugin/cloud-mode/channel-system/)** to beta test compliance changes before a full rollout.

-With Capgo's analytics, you can quickly validate compliance and streamline staged rollouts.
+With CodePushGo's analytics, you can quickly validate compliance and streamline staged rollouts.
 These steps ensure smoother updates and long-term compliance.

 ### Key Takeaways